SRMannan/Automated_maskDet_DS/README.md

     python detect_mask_video.py
     ```

-2. The script will start processing the video feed and will display the video with mask detection and path tracking.
+2. The script will start processing the video feed and will display the video with mask detection and path tracking..